Anna-portfolio/Mole-Revenge/README.md

 - score container, timer container

+INFO:
+- All the images and sounds created by @Anna-portfolio
-INFO: Check also "Whack a Mole" in plain JavaScript: https://github.com/Anna-portfolio/Whack-a-Mole.git
+- Check also "Whack a Mole" in plain JavaScript: https://github.com/Anna-portfolio/Whack-a-Mole.git